-If the COVID-19 pandemic and measures undertaken in response to the pandemic are prolonged, or the easing of any of such measures has adverse consequences, we, our manufacturers, CROs or other third parties with whom we conduct business or otherwise engage, may experience staffing shortages or reprioritizations, production slowdowns or stoppages, and disruptions in delivery systems now or in the future.
-For example, the COVID-19 pandemic and measures taken in response to the pandemic, including business and travel restrictions and social-distancing, has had an impact on certain aspects of our commercialization strategy, including limiting interactions with third-party payors, physicians and patient advocacy groups to build disease awareness at industry conferences or otherwise, convening advisory boards and other research activities, which, if prolonged, may impede the effective commercialization of our product candidates and result in lower than anticipated future revenue.
+If the COVID-19 pandemic and measures undertaken in response to the pandemic are prolonged, or the easing of any of such measures has significant adverse consequences, we may experience and our manufacturers, CROs or other third parties with whom we conduct business or otherwise engage, may experience or continue to experience staffing shortages or reprioritizations, production slowdowns or stoppages, and disruptions in delivery systems now or in the future.
+For example, the COVID-19 pandemic and measures taken in response to the pandemic, including business and travel restrictions and social-distancing to halt the spread of the pandemic, has had an impact on certain aspects of our commercialization strategy, including interacting with third-party payors, physicians and patient advocacy groups to build disease awareness, and conducting in-person market research as well as recruiting qualified candidates to enhance our commercial operations and support commercialization, which, if prolonged, may impede the effective commercialization of our product candidates and result in lower than anticipated future revenue.

-The COVID-19 pandemic may also adversely impact our preclinical studies and clinical trials, which could impede, delay, limit or prevent the clinical development of our product candidates and ultimately lead to the delay or denial of regulatory approval of our product candidates, which would materially adversely affect our business and operations, including our ability to generate revenue.
-See "The COVID-19 pandemic could adversely impact our preclinical studies and clinical trials."
+The COVID-19 pandemic may also have a significant adverse impact our preclinical studies and clinical trials, which could significantly impede, delay, limit or prevent the clinical development of our product candidates and ultimately lead to the delay or denial of regulatory approval of our product candidates, which would materially adversely affect our business and operations, including our ability to generate revenue.
+See "Risk Factors - Risks related to product development - The COVID-19 pandemic, and measures taken in response to the pandemic, could have an adverse impact our current or planned preclinical studies and clinical trials, which could be significant."